kullrich/PolyPanner/README.md

 ### 8. Output

 Genome bin trajectories are generated using the ``polypanner bin_trajectory`` command.
 Site trajectories are genrated using the ``polypanner site_trajectory``.

+Other output files include the refined segment-bin table and the annotated site table.